iovisor/bcc/docs/tutorial_bcc_python_developer.md

 ### Lesson 4. sync_timing.py

-Remember the days of sysadmins typing ```sync``` three times on a slow console before ```reboot```, to give the first asynchrosous sync time to complete?
+Remember the days of sysadmins typing ```sync``` three times on a slow console before ```reboot```, to give the first asynchronous sync time to complete?
 Then someone thought ```sync;sync;sync``` was clever, to run them all on one line, which became industry practice despite defeating the original purpose!
 And then sync became synchronous, so more reasons it was silly.
 Anyway.

 The following example times how quickly the ```do_sync``` function is called, and prints output if it has been called more recently than one second ago.
 A ```sync;sync;sync``` will print output for the 2nd and 3rd sync's: